 MAO-B inhibitors act to block dopamine from being broken down in the brain, increasing its levels.
 These often are given in combination with levodopa or dopamine agonists, but also can be taken alone.
 They include Azilect (rasagiline), Zelapar (selegiline), and the recently approved Xadago (safinamide).
 These therapies generally are intended to extend the “on” time, reducing the time a patient experiences symptoms.

 (COMT) inhibitors work to prevent the breakdown of levodopa before it reaches the brain, resulting in more dopamine in the brain and prolonging the effect of levodopa.
 They may be prescribed initially in place of increasing the levodopa dose.
 The most common COMT inhibitor is Comtan (entacapone).
 However, Tasmar (tolcapone) also may be prescribed.
 Tasmar may cause liver damage, requiring regular blood tests to monitor liver function.

 Anticholinergics, or drugs that block the action of acetylcholine, are sometimes used to help control tremors.
-(Acetylcholine is a neurotransmitter, or chemical messenger that transfers signals between nerve cells).
-Anticholinergics include Cogentin (benztropine) and Artane (trihexypheidyl).
+(Acetylcholine is a neurotransmitter or chemical messenger that transfers signals between nerve cells).
+Anticholinergics include Cogentin (benztropine) and Artane (trihexyphenidyl).

-Glutamate antagonists (amantadine) can be prescribed to reduce early-stage Parkinson’s symptoms, or in combination with carbidopa-levodopa therapy to control dyskinesia (involuntary movements) that can be caused by this therapy.
+Glutamate antagonists such as amantadine can be prescribed to reduce early-stage Parkinson’s symptoms, or in combination with carbidopa-levodopa therapy to control dyskinesia (involuntary movements) that can be caused by this therapy.

 Medication against non-motor symptoms